monsoonmaelstrom/book2/book2.md

 I shake my head.
 “Sorry.
 I can’t do that.
 Not until you let them out.
 See, right now things are skewed a little too far in your favor.
 There are four of you and only one of me.
 I’d prefer if our sides were a little more balanced before giving you what you want.
 Especially since I’m pretty sure you’re quite a bit more powerful than me.”
 I tack the last bit on just for good measure.
 You never know what casually stroking someone’s ego can do for you.

 He makes no move to release them, and gives no order for his men to do so.
-He only stands there silently evaluating me.
+He merely stands there silently evaluating me.

 I sigh, and then sit back down on the ground, as if I am completely unbothered and have nothing better to be doing and nowhere better to be doing it.
 I am, at this point, fully embodying the ‘I can’t’ aspect of my statement.